LHafoka13/Responsive-Portfolio/README.md

 # Responsive-Portfolio

 This personal portfolio was created to showcase the coding material I'm learning throughout the Coding Bootcamp at the University of Denver.
-Within this page you will notice that it navigates to different pages on the site.
-It uses static nav bar elements within the header and footer that possess a boostrap css foundation.
-I then took those templates and styled them to match the color scheme throughout the page.

-The colors of the page were decided based on the photo I used on the About Me page.

-Within the static footer, you'll find links to personal social media sites (all pages are currently under construction).
-Each icon will open a new tab that links to that specific site to be more user friendly.
+You'll begin at the homepage where you have links to different areas of my webpage.
+On the Contact page you will also be able to submit an inquiry which will be sent to my email address, and I'll be able to get back to you within 2 business days.

+I did not use any framework for styling.
+Enjoy!

 # Links